-As part of the first implementation phase of the Regional Development Concept (REK I) the foundation has been laid for the support of all pupils, irrespective of their social, cultural and language origin.
-In this connection for example, the campus with the ZPF, the Autonomous University (AHS) and the Unterstadt pre- and primary school (SGU) and the campus with the Robert Schumann Institute and Centre for SME education and training (ZAWM) in Eupen have also been created.
+As part of the first implementation phase of the Regional Development Concept (Regionales Entwicklungskonzept) the foundation has been laid for the support of all pupils, irrespective of their social, cultural and language origin.
+In this connection for example, joint campuses for several education institutions have been created.
 This grouping of education and training establishments is intended to ensure both the heterogeneity and differentiation of all pupils and promote cooperation and create synergies.

 At overall systemic level, an agreed framework records the basics among other things for individual support, compensating disadvantage, protecting grades and the accompanying performance assessment and evaluation, for standardised diagnostic procedures, for promoting school success and reducing dropping out of school but also for recognition of the integration projects, the support of sick students and the optimisation of homework practice.
-In the process the implementation of the UN Convention on the Rights of Persons with Disabilities is continued in the DG and the path to the inclusive school further levelled.
+In the process the implementation of the UN Convention on the Rights of Persons with Disabilities (Übereinkommen über die Rechte von Menschen mit Behinderungen) is continued in the German-speaking Community and the path to the inclusive school further levelled.

 - They have been registered in a school in the German-speaking Community since 1 February of the previous school year.
 This limited period was increased from 2009 by an additional year.

 - They are between 3 and 18 years old and do not speak the language of instruction.